 Courses must be from the General Education Discipline areas (Arts & Letters, Social Science, or Science/Math/Computer Science).
 Students are encouraged to complete at least one course with the embedded Cultural Literacy component in order to complete AAOT requirements.
-See pages 14-15 for a list of all general education electives, including courses that fulfill the cultural literacy requirement.
+See pages 10-11 for a list of all general education electives, including courses that fulfill the cultural literacy requirement.

-- X Arts and Letters: Three courses.
+- ¤ Arts and Letters: Three courses.

-- x Social Sciences: Three courses.
+- ¤ Social Sciences: Three courses.

-- x Science/Math/Computer Science: Three courses, including at least one biological or physical science with a lab.
+- X Science/Math/Computer Science: Three courses, including at least one biological or physical science with a lab.

 The two-year Elementary Educator AAOT Transfer Pathway provides students with the opportunity to explore a career in K-5 teaching while earning required lower division coursework for transfer.
 Students may begin the Pathway while still in high school through available dual credit options.
 Or, students may start the Pathway upon enrollment at CGCC.
-Upon completion, students will leave CGCC with an Associate of Arts Oregon Transfer degree augmented by specific introductory education courses (see page 16 for specifics on the AAOT).
+Upon completion, students will leave CGCC with an Associate of Arts Oregon Transfer degree augmented by specific introductory education courses (see page 12 for specifics on the AAOT).

 The Elementary Educator Transfer Pathway curriculum has been developed in collaboration with Oregon State University (OSU) and provides a seamless transfer opportunity to OSU's Bachelor of Science in Teaching and Elementary Education program.
 The Pathway provides opportunities for engaging with OSU Education faculty even in the first two years of study.
-Students may also choose to enroll through the CGCC/OSU Degree Partnership Program (page 25) opening doors to a variety of services and expertise at both schools.
+Students may also choose to enroll through the CGCC/ OSU Degree Partnership Program opening doors to a variety of services and expertise at both schools.

-Associate of Arts Oregon Transfer | Transfer Pathway Elementary Educator90 credits
+Associate of Arts Oregon Transfer | Transfer Pathway Elementary Educator 90 credits

-Successful completion of: WR 115, RD 115 and MTH 20 or equivalent placement assessment scores.
+Successful completion of: WR 115 or IRW 115, MTH 95 or MTH 98, or equivalent placement.